Enisbeygorus/Multiplayer-Real-Time-Pong/README.md

 After all of this click join game in new opened browser tab.

 So we created multiplayer with socket.io.
 Players can play in different browser.

+## Goal of the game ?

+There is two paddle one on left and one on right side.
+Basicly with "W" and "S" keyboard keys you can move your paddle up and down and try to bounce ball back to other player.